inicio mail me! sindicaci;ón

 Brief pre-Augustine notes

-• An op-ed in the Washington Examiner by three Republican House freshman, including Pete Olson of Texas and Bill Posey of Florida, stresses the importance of properly funding NASA and increasing its budget even though it might seem at odds with their philosophy of limited government.
-“We do not take spending $3 billion lightly, but it is our strong belief that the failure to do so will be even more costly in the long run,” they write.
-(Part of their argument is that NASA’s share of the federal budget has dropped by 20% since 2007, although that is primarily because of increased spending elsewhere instead of a absolute decline in NASA spending.)
+An op-ed in the Washington Examiner by three Republican House freshman, including Pete Olson of Texas and Bill Posey of Florida, stresses the importance of properly funding NASA and increasing its budget even though it might seem at odds with their philosophy of limited government.
+“We do not take spending $3 billion lightly, but […]

 Creating commercial spaceflight “centers of excellence”